smartbcity/fixers-i2/features.md

 ### As an keycloak admin I want init:
   * A realm
-  * A client for reaml
+  * A client for the realm
   * Role with Permission
   * User